 I even left room for you to write down the rest of your grocery list!
 This is the list I use whenever I go to the store, it makes finding everything so easy, and I never forget anything.
-In the Mini Meal Plan square I write down my meal plans for the entire week.
-To print, simply right click the image below, click “Save Image As”, and save to desktop.
-Then, find the file on your desktop, double click it, once it’s open all you have to do is hit print!
+In the Mini Meal Plan square, I write down my meal plans for the entire week.
+To print, simply right click the image below, click “Save Image As,” and save to desktop.
+Then, find the file on your desktop, double-click it, once it’s open all you have to do is hit print!

 Kristy’s Sweet Country Cornbread Recipe

 You could eat this chili with a slice of avocado on top, tortillas, or crackers, but in my book, chili just isn’t chili without some homemade sweet cornbread!
-Sign up below and you’ll not only get my Sweet Country Cornbread recipe, but also a little something extra sent straight to your inbox!
+Sign up below, and you’ll get not only my Sweet Country Cornbread recipe but also a little something extra sent straight to your inbox!
 Already a subscriber?
-No need to sign up below, just head over to the subscriber only Free Resources Library to get my Sweet Country Cornbread Recipe + exclusive content created just for subscribers!
+No need to sign up below, just head over to the Subscriber Only Free Resources Library to get my Sweet Country Cornbread Recipe + exclusive content created just for subscribers!

-- Brown and green lentils retain their shape better, and thus are better than red and yellow lentils (for this recipe), which tend to disintegrate.
+- Brown and green lentils retain their shape better and thus are better than red and yellow lentils (for this recipe), which tend to disintegrate.